-Albania: Power sector and climate changes20.
-March 2015. / SEE Energy News
+Albania: Power sector and climate changes, SEE Energy News

 99 percent of electricity production in Albania relies on hydropower.
 Combined gas power plant of 100 MW, located in Vlora, was built, but it is not yet in commercial use because of technical problems.